MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * An AZ is some cluster of physical data centres that are physically independent from others.
 * If one AZ goes down because of some issue (e.g. fire), in theory the other AZs will remain available.
 * AZs are connected via a high-bandwidth, low-latency network connection.
-* AZs are typically used for data replication.
+* AZs are often used for data replication.
 Copies of data will be sent across the high speed network connection to be in-sync with the original, and if the original AZ goes down the data is still available in another AZ.
 * The likelihood of all AZs in a region (and thus the entire region) going down is very low.

 ## Points of Presence (Edge Locations)